TKomericki/Rhetos-wiki/Data-migration.md

 How to write this script:

+1. Prepare test data:
+   1. For this example, your application should contain `Module Demo { Entity E { ShortString A; } }`.
+      Build your application to update the database, so that the table Demo.E is created in the database.
+      Enter some test data into the table, directly in the database.
+   2. In DSL script, modify the property name from `A` to `B`, and update the database again.
-1. Execute `EXEC Rhetos.HelpDataMigration 'Demo', 'E'` on your database to generate the overall script structure similar to the one above.
+2. In SQL Server Management Studio, execute `EXEC Rhetos.HelpDataMigration 'Demo', 'E'` on your database to generate the overall script structure similar to the one above.
-2. You will need to manually write a new line with *DataMigrationUse* for column `A` or `B`, depending on whether you executed *HelpDataMigration* before or after deploying the modified property name to the database.
+3. You will need to manually write a new line with *DataMigrationUse* for column `A` or `B`, depending on whether you executed *HelpDataMigration* before or after deploying the modified property name to the database.
-3. Also make sure that the *DataMigrationApplyMultiple* contains the column `B`, and not `A`, because this is the new value that needs to be applied to the original table.
+4. Also make sure that the *DataMigrationApplyMultiple* contains the column `B`, and not `A`, because this is the new value that needs to be applied to the original table.
-4. After the script header and footer are correct, write the `UPDATE` statement.
+5. After the script header and footer are correct, write the `UPDATE` statement.

 You can test this script in SSMS by adding `BEGIN TRAN` at the beginning and `SELECT * FROM _Demo.E; ROLLBACK;` at the end.

+When tested, the migration script should be added to DataMigration folder in your application, so that Rhetos can automatically deploy it.

 ### Moving a property from one entity to another